GearHost/Docs/docs/add-a-credit-card-to-your-account.md

 1. You'll find a quick view of your current bill for that month and in the upper right corner the **Payment Details** button.
 Click on this button and click **Update Credit Card** afterwards.

 1. Fill in your credit card information.
 Make sure the billing address matches what you have registered with the credit card company.
 When you are done click on **Update**.
-Your billing information is now up to date and now you can scale your CloudSites and more!
+Your billing information is now up to date and now you can scale your CloudSite and more!

 >**Tip:** We also accept annual payments, just open a support ticket and we'll charge your card and apply that as credit.